td-locus/Backend-with-Node.js-2023/README.md

     `.excalidraw` files are easy to share and collaborate on.
 You can save your edited file and share it with your team or peers for further collaboration.

-This simple guide will help you open, edit, and work with `.excalidraw` files for each session using the Excalidraw web application.
-Enjoy visualizing and collaborating on your session content!

 ## Contributions

 We welcome contributions from the community to improve and enhance this project.
 If you have any suggestions, bug fixes, or new features to add, please refer to the [contributing guidelines](CONTRIBUTING.md) for instructions on how to contribute.